dzackgarza/Notes/Class_Notes/Combinatorics/Review.md

 ---

 1. Unrestricted, unlabeled $[n]$, labeled $[k]$
-   1. Distinct words of length $n$ formed from the $k$ letters of some given word, where letters may repeat.
-Example: MISSISSIPPI
+   1. Anagrams of some given word of length $n$ with $k$ distinct letters that may be repeated within the word.

 ---